MrLays1x4/MrLays1x4/README.md

 - Hi, I’m @MrLays1x4 , a student of software engineering.
-- I’m interested in software engineering.
+- I’m interested in software engineering and game hacking.
 - I wish to bulid my own awesome program.
 - See you in the internet! :)
 <!---